The 3F systemThe revolutionary professional scanning system by Hasselblad

 The ease of obtaining a scan of the very highest quality is the first strength of the system.
 3F scanning is a mechanical operation during which the operator cannot and must not intervene in any way other than determining the final size of the scan.
-The system automatically acquires all the information cstored in the original.
+The system automatically acquires all the information stored in the original.
 There is no difference between a 3F made by a professional operator and one done by a first timer.
-A 3F scan cannot be “bad” or “wrong”, it’s always perfect.
-This system works for a large archive as well as a small one because it allows you to obtain the best possible quality without investing substantial resources in professional operators and to save the file in tif later so to optimize the settings.
+A 3F scan cannot be “bad” or “wrong,” it’s always perfect.
+This system works for an extensive archive as well as a small one because it allows you to obtain the best possible quality without investing substantial resources in professional operators and to save the file in tiff later so to optimize the settings.

 Working with Flexcolor

-Flexcolor allows photographers to take back an important phase of the image’s production flow that, until not too long ago, required involvement of external pros, whom often were not synchronized with the photographers’ work.
-The only alternative used to be the use of recreational scanners often defined professionals but that also had important limits.
+Flexcolor allows photographers to take back an important phase of the image’s production flow that, until not too long ago, required the involvement of external pros, whom often were not synchronized with the photographers’ work.
+The only alternative used to be the use of recreational scanners often defined professionals, but that also had significant limits.

 Personally, before Hasselblad Flextight scanners I used to use drum scanners with its many limits.

-In the last few years, I have replaced with 3F scannings the entirety of my old archive, greatly increasing the operational flexibility and the qualitity standard.
+In the last few years, I have replaced with 3F scannings the entirety of my old archive, significantly increasing the operational flexibility and the quality standard.

 Retouching the 3F originals

 Another important and exclusive function of the 3F system is the ability of restoration of the originals once and for all.
-Scratches, marks left during the developing process, spots of any kind that are left on the original can be definitively removed so that every following saved file come absolutely perfect.
+Scratches marks left during the developing process, spots of any kind that are left in the original can be definitively removed so that every following saved file come perfect.

-Those who have worked on scanned originals know what it means when, after a long and complex restoration, the job needs to be done once again because something is not satisfactory.
-Maybe while applying the scanning options some details were lost in the shadows or in the light; maybe an excessive mask was applied during the scanning; or maybe the file was saved as CMYK instead of RGB.
+Those who have worked on scanned originals know what it means when, after a long and complicated restoration, the job needs to be done once again because something is not satisfactory.
+Maybe while applying the scanning options, some details were lost in the shadows or the light; perhaps an excessive mask was applied during the scanning process; or maybe the file was saved as CMYK instead of RGB.
 A 3F digital negative allows you, by working directly on the retouched original, to apply all the desired changes and resave the file without retouching it again.

-This means that the file master will be forever clean and retouched by eventual scratches or developing spots and ready for any necessity.
+This means that the master file will be forever clean and retouched by eventual scratches or developing spots and ready for any necessity.
 It also allows to archive a copy of the digital files separately.
-I believe any photigrapher fears that a fire, a flood, a theft or an act of vandalism could destroy an archive and an entire life worth of work.
-I personally feel more secure now that I have a digital copy of my originals, especially because I keep a second copy in a separate place.
+I believe any photographer fears that a fire, a flood, a theft or an act of vandalism could destroy an archive and an entire life worth of work.
+I feel more secure now that I have a digital copy of my originals, mainly because I keep a second copy in a separate place.

-Note: In order to retouch 3F files in Photoshop, one must install the “Imacon 3F Plugin in the Photoshop “Plugin” folder.
+Note: to retouch 3F files in Photoshop, one must install the “Imacon 3F Plugin in the Photoshop “Plugin” folder.
 The 3F file should only be retouched in Photoshop.
 It cannot be rotated, cropped or its dimension changed.
-If actions other than retouching are taken, the file cannot be saved on itself in 3F and must save as a normal tif.
-Then, as a tiff, the file cannot be reopened in FlexColor and 3F’s great advantages and output options are lost.
+If actions other than retouching are taken, the file cannot be saved on itself in 3F and must save as a standard tiff.
+Then, as a tiff, the file cannot be reopened in FlexColor, and 3F’s significant advantages and output options are lost.